panthistle/python-scripts/README.md

 # python-scripts
-various python scripts occasionally used for quick reference
+various python scripts I occasionally use for quick reference